- AES 256-bit network traffic encryption

 When we checked out the provider for exactly this purpose, we found out that its performance has suffered greatly.
 Slow speeds, errors in connecting to major servers among other problems uncharacteristically arose when I used NordVPN this time.

 Although there was no leaks, there are still some problems that compel me to advise you to proceed with the provider with caution.

 Surfshark is no match for NordVPN’s features, as the latter beats it by a fair distance in many of them, for e.g. SurfShark’s server count is almost 1/5th of NordVPN’s, but still, there are no major reasons why Surfshark is not a better alternative to NordVPN.

 I wont do the clichéd comparison here, with the tables comparing each service feature for feature, but rather I am offering you a well built, opinion on why there is not much difference in between these two services for the user.

 The reports about NordVPN are alarming, no doubt, so I would advise you to go for Surfshark if you want a secure service that hasn’t had such guffaws in recent times.

 User opinion is the most honest form of opinion there is.
 Its un-glittered, non-biased and is directly based on real user experiences.
-And chances are, that if a VPN review is honest, it won’t differ much from real time user opinion.
+And chances are, that if a best vpn reddit review is honest, it won’t differ much from real time user opinion.

 On Reddit, Surfshark has received overwhelmingly positive reviews.
 Nothing that I haven’t touched upon in this review.
 Yes, there are a few reviews in which the flaws are highlighted like low server count but nothing serious.